Stelling van Amsterdam: Service

 The Stelling van Amsterdam has never seen combat service and the use of aircraft rendered it obsolete after World War I. It was, however, maintained and kept in service until it was decommissioned in 1963.

-The dike through the Haarlemmermeer, which made it possible to flood the southern portion of the polder while the northern portion could continue to produce food for Amsterdam, is now cut by the A4 motorway.
-The motorway also goes under the Ringvaart at Roelofarendsveen, which makes the flooding of the Haarlemmermeer Polder and thus the future use of the Stelling no longer possible.
+The dike through the Haarlemmermeer, which made it possible to inundate the southern portion of the polder while the northern portion could continue to produce food for Amsterdam, is now cut by the A4 motorway.
+The motorway also goes under the Ringvaart at Roelofarendsveen, which makes the inundation of the Haarlemmermeer Polder and thus the future use of the Stelling no longer possible.

-In 1996, the complete Stelling was designated as a UNESCO World Heritage Site.
+In 1996, the complete Stelling was designated as a UNESCO World Heritage Site, which was extended in 2021 with the New Dutch Waterline to form the Dutch Water Defence Lines.